Your Guide to Selling Wholesale

 How does wholesale work?

-Wholesale manufacturers research and identify market trends to see what products are selling well.
+1. Research: Wholesale manufacturers research and identify market trends to discover the best items to sell wholesale.

-These companies then create these products and price them to be sold in bulk.
+2. Manufacture: These companies create these items and price them to be sold in bulk.

-Wholesalers will then market their goods to the relevant businesses.
-This is mostly done on online platforms such as Amazon and Shopify, which act as the ‘middleman’.
+3. Market: Wholesalers will then market their items to the relevant businesses.
+This is mostly done on online platforms, such as Amazon and Shopify, which act as the ‘middleman’.

-Retailers will then re-price these products in order to make a profit and sell them to their customers.
+5. Re-sell to customers: Retailers then re-price these items to make a profit and sell them to their customers.

 Is wholesale a good opportunity for my business?

 Wholesale can be a good opportunity for your business, depending on whether you have the resources and flexibility to accommodate the sales model.
 For example, as a retailer, buying and selling wholesale goods might be the perfect way to get your business off the ground and start making a profit.
-Online wholesale retailers have made the process much more accessible, too.
-So, wholesaling can be good for entrepreneurs looking to begin, or expand, their retail empire.
+In addition, online wholesale retailers have made the process much more accessible.
+As a result, selling wholesale can be good for entrepreneurs looking to begin or expand their retail empire.

-However, if you’re a new product manufacturing company or are at a comparatively early stage of business, diving straight into wholesaling might be overwhelming if you’re not used to high production demands.
+However, if you’re a new product manufacturing company or are at a comparatively early stage of business, diving straight into selling wholesale might be overwhelming if you’re not used to high production demands.
 Here are a few things to consider:

 Determining your pricing strategy

-Once you’ve found your place in the market, you need to identify your USP/s.
+Once you’ve found your place in the market, it’s time to identify your USPs.
 Do you sell products at lower prices than your competitors?
 Or perhaps you’re on the pulse with the latest retail trends?
 All of this determines the value of what you’re producing and selling.

 How to sell wholesale products